factom-protocol/FIS/FIS/DID.md

 -   All entries with invalid signatures must be ignored.
 -   Whilst updating using the DIDUpdate entry, the *revoke* part needs to be processed completely before the *add* part.
 -   Re-use of a previous key identifier is allowed with a different public key, as long as the key identifier is not listed twice in the same section of the resulting DID Document.
 If that happens the whole DID Document is deemed invalid and the Controller is expected to fix the situation.
 As long as the previous rule about the order of DIDUpdate is taken into account this should not be possible.
--   An id in the DIDUpdate may be abreviated to only the part after the # sign.
-The resolutation has to make a full blown DID of it in the final DID document presented
+-   An id in the DIDUpdate may be abbreviated to only the part after the # sign.
+The resolution has to make a full blown DID of it in the final DID document presented
 -   A purpose field is optional in the DIDUpdate revoke didKey part.
 Omitting it means the id needs to be revoked for every purpose.
 If only a specific purpose is mentioned, this means the id needs to be revoked for that purpose only
--   A key being revoked by a management key with a lower priority than mentioned as the priorityRequirement has to be ingnored
+-   A key being revoked by a management key with a lower priority than mentioned as the priorityRequirement has to be ignored

 **Recovery and replacement of keys**
 ================================